mortezap91/Batch-Normalization-Concept/README.md

-At this repository I walk through some Deep Learning and Machine Learning Concepts including:
+# Overview of Deep Learning and Machine Learning Concepts

+This repository covers key concepts in Deep Learning and Machine Learning, focusing on:

-1. Batch Normalization and how it works
+1. Batch Normalization: Understanding how it works and its role in improving training stability.
-2. Optimizer
-3. Back Propagation and Chain Rule
-4. Introduction to Convolutional Neural Network
+2. Optimizers: Exploring different optimization algorithms used in training neural networks.
+3. Backpropagation and Chain Rule: A breakdown of how gradients are calculated and propagated through the network.
+4. Convolutional Neural Networks (CNNs): An introduction to CNNs and their applications in computer vision tasks.